A diaper snail makes such a cute homemade baby gift. Try it out for your next baby shower!

 Tie a thin ribbon around the diapers and then remove the cake ring.
 Make sure your ribbon is in the middle.
 Then take your broad ribbon and place it over the thin ribbon.
 Use a little bit of glue to fix it - the spot where you glue it will be on the bottom of your snail shell, so it does not really matter what it looks like.
 You can use a little cloth peg to fix the ribbon until the glue has dried.

-Depending on whether your baby hat has straps or not, you need to craft the snail's head in a different way.
+Depending on whether your baby hat has straps or not, you also need to craft the snail's head in a different way.

 If you want to fix something on top of your pampers snail, you need to play around and try a bit, too, depending on what you have.